dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/deployments/deployment-overview.md

 :::info Deployments

-This section provides an overview of the deployment types available for dbt Cloud.
+This section provides an overview of the deployment types available with specific dbt Cloud plans.
 If you’re interested in learning more about an Enterprise plan, contact us at sales@getdbt.com.

 :::

 In general, the dbt Cloud application deployment models fall into two categories: **Multi Tenant** and **Single Tenant**.
 These deployments are hosted on infrastructure managed by dbt Labs.
-Both models leverage AWS infrastructure as described in the [Architecture](deployment-architecture) section.
+The multi tenant model leverages AWS infrastructure as described in the [Architecture](deployment-architecture) section.

+The single tenant model can be deployed to AWS or Azure infrastructure managed by dbt Labs.
+The single tenant model is only available with dbt Labs' Virtual Private dbt plan.
+All other plans leverage the multi tenant model.
+Contact us at sales@getdbt.com to discuss the best plan for your requirements.

 For more information on these deployment models view the below pages.